Where to See Fireworks in Dallas, Frisco, Plano, and Fort Worth

-How to Catch a Fourth of July Fireworks Show in North Texas
+North Texas’ Ultimate Fourth of July Guide — Where to See Fireworks in Dallas, Fort Worth, Frisco, Plano and Grapevine

-Festivals May Be Cancelled, But You Can Still See Some Great DisplaysBY Megan Ziots // 06.25.20
+Festivals May Be Canceled, But You Can Still Catch Some Great DisplaysBY Megan Ziots // 06.25.20

 Holidays have looked a little different in 2020, but there’s one event where you can still enjoy the main attraction from the comfort of your own backyard or local park: the Fourth of July.
 Most North Texas cities have canceled their Independence Day festivals, but several have kept their annual fireworks display on the docket.

-We’ve rounded up all of July 4th fireworks shows in North Texas this year.
+We’ve rounded up all of July 4th fireworks shows in North Texas this year — from Dallas to Frisco to Grapevine Fort Worth and more.

 Frisco Freedom Fest

-Frisco’s annual Freedom Fest is still on as of now, with social distancing protocols in place — expect to see a more spread out layout, cleaning protocols, and hand sanitation stations.
-If you’re not yet ready to attend a festival in person, you can still enjoy the fireworks show on Saturday night.
+Frisco’s annual Freedom Fest is taking place this year with fireworks only.
+The show is on Saturday night and will last approximately 20 minutes.
 Fireworks are launched from Toyota Stadium and can be seen around the area at 9:30 pm.

 Plano’s All American 4th